ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+To Be Carried in Your Pocket.
+Keep good company or none.
+Never
+be idle.
+If your hand cannot be use­
+fully employed, attend to the cultiva­
+tion of your mind.
+Always speak the
+truth.
+Make few promises.
+Live up
+to your engagements.
+Keep your owu
+secrets, if you have any.
+When you
+speak to a person, look him in the face.
+(iood company and good conversation
-the very sinews of virtue, (iood
+I are the very sinews of virtue, (iood
 t character is above all things else.
 Your
 I character cauuot be essentially injured,
 except by your own acts.
 If any ono